ojacoin/ojacoin/depends/packages.md

 - mylib_foo is written as $(package)_foo in order to make recipes more similar.

 ## Identifiers

-Each package is required to define at least four variables:
+Each package is required to define at least these variables:

     $(package)_version:
     Version of the upstream library or program.
 If there is no version, a